Plants

 product product

->>>>>Flameleaf / Winged Sumac (Rhus copallinum) features bright green leaves that turn brilliant red in the fall.
-Light yellow flowers and occasional red berries are also ornamental features.>>>>>>It will thrive in full sun in medium to bone dry soils.
-In the landscape, it is commonly used as large mass planting on hills and berms.
+Gro-low sumac (Rhus aromatica 'Lacette') is a dwarf spreading cultivar of Rhus aromatica native to much of the central United States including Kansas.
+It differs from "Gro-low' with its fine textured leaves.
+It features bright foliage that turn brilliant red in the fall.
+Light yellow flowers and occasional red berries are also ornamental features.
+This sumac is commonly grown as a spreading groundcover shrub for difficult areas.
+It will grow in full sun or full shade in medium to dry soils including dry-shade.
+However, fall color is quite a bit reduced in full shade.
+In the landscape, it is commonly used as large mass planting on hills.
 Because of its tolerance for adverse conditions including poor soil and rock, it is often one of the last resort plants that will survive in certain areas.
-This plant also does well in hot dry parking lot islands (hell-strips) or along busy roads.
+It competes well under large shade trees and helps absorb leaf litter allowing it to break down and add nutrients back to the soil.
+It is important to keep on the dry side to discourage root rot disease.
+This plant also does well in hot dry parking lot islands or along busy roads.
 Plants adapt well to hot south or west sides of the house enduring temperatures of over 100 degrees F with no foliage burn.
+Plants can also be planted on the north side of a house being extremely cold hardy with no winterkill.
 Another great spot is planting on top of a retaining wall allowing it to cascade down.
 We do not recommend planting in small areas or in spaces that it will overrun neighboring plants.
-Avoid potentially poorly drained areas or root-rot will occur.
+Unlike other sumac, it only spreads above ground as horizontally growing stems touch the ground and root.
+This does make maintenance easier to control the spread of the plant versus digging out rhizomes.
+Considered one of the most versatile and best plants for solving your most difficult landscape challenges.

 product product